lambdamikel/MiDeLoRa/README.md

 these (large) CLOS objects were destructively modified during the Tableaux expansion / reasoning process, which sometimes required backtracking, a *rollback history* of each Tableaux operations needed to be kept.
-In case backtracking was required, this history was the used to revert and undo the operations and restore the object state to its previous state.
+In case backtracking was required, this history was then used to revert and undo the operations and restore the object to its previous state.
 A very expensive way of implementing backtracking search.